 Credit: Heraldry of the World

-Between 1433 and 1500, someone realized a calmly standing horse with one foot raised was inadequate to promote Stuttgart's specially bred horses.
-The "prancing" figure then came to be.
-In this visual form, Stuttgart's horse had come to more distinctly represent "power.'
-So significant was the horse as a metaphor of power that following the visual design, and in the 1700's, the verbal measure of force came to be expressed commonly as "horsepower,” abbreviated,“hp.”
+Between 1433 and 1500, someone realized a calmly standing horse with one foot raised was inadequate to promote the image of a powerful horse.
+Whomever was visually thinking this through recognized a horse reared up, standing only on its rear quarters, was impressive.
+And so the "prancing" horse was born for Stuttgart---and for Porsche.
+In this visual posture, Stuttgart's horse had come to distinctly represent "power."
+So significant was the horse as a metaphor of power that following this visual expression, in the 1700's the verbal measure of force---for steam engines at the time---came to be expressed commonly as "horsepower," abbreviated "hp."

 Stuttgart's flag.
 Adopted in 1950.